otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-laravel-api-2.md

 You will may get a failed integrity constraint with you run `php artisan db:seed`.
 There are several causes for this:
 - Your JSON data does match the columns in your database table.
 Common mistakes when learners copy and paste the example from the lecture notes.
-- The foreign keys are specified in your JSON data, but the auto increment has not reset back to zero.
+- The foreign keys are specified in your JSON data...1, 2, 3 and so on, but the auto increment has not reset back to zero.
+The auto increment will continue from where it left off.

 ## Appending Values To JSON
 You may want to add attributes that do not have a column in one of your tables.
 This is example on how you append values to **JSON**.
 For each `Institution`, it will return the `Student` count as a new key/value pair.
 For example `student_count: 3`.